flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/generating-from-html-templates.md

 The Document Management Plugin simplifies the document generation process through predefined templates.
 This example focuses on generating documents using HTML templates.

+## Prerequisites

+1. **Access Permissions**: Ensure that you have the necessary permissions to manage documents templates (more details, [<u>**here**</u>](../../../../plugins-setup-guide/documents-plugin-setup/configuring-access-rights-for-documents.md)).
+The user account used for these operations should have the required access rights.

+2. **Kafka Configuration**: Verify that the Kafka messaging system is properly configured and accessible.
+The documents plugin relies on Kafka for communication between nodes.

+    - **Kafka Topics**: Familiarize yourself with the Kafka topics used for these operations (later in this section)

 ## Creating an HTML Template

 To begin the document generation process, HTML templates must be created or imported.
 Utilize the [<u>**WYSIWYG**</u>](../../../../wysiwyg.md) editor accessible through **FLOWX Designer → Plugins → Document templates**.